-The collection “Oltremare” designed by Antonio Marras and produced in collaboration with Saba, stems from a far-away past and place, full of history, recollection, memories overflowing wit
+The seating collection “Oltremare” designed by Antonio Marras and produced in collaboration with Saba, stems from a far-away past and place, full of history, recollection, memories overflowing with

 The Ola family extends to the dining room: Ola chair originates from the same concept of curved sheets, each converging towards a single center point.

 As soothing as background music, Chillout explores the new design trend that recreates old classics with a modern twist.

 The restyling of the My Taos sofa best communicates Saba’s identity.
 Its based on the 4 pillars of the company: memory, comfort, design and poetry.

 The Kepi armchair’s sober design and vaguely Nordic look are softened by rounded lines that add character and improve comfort.

 Sometimes a name can say a lot, sometimes it says everything.
 Geo is an all rounded armchair, the protagonist in a home.